 Similarly, and not coincidentally, though overshadowed on that particular day, rock 'n roll was changed forever.
 On January 12, 1969, Led Zeppelin's first album, entitled Led Zeppelin I, was released.
 With their hard rock, heavy blues melodies, rock 'n roll was taken to new heights.

 Although not initially critically acclaimed, it didn't take long for the album and the band to gain a fervent following.
 Even in an era of rebellion and change, Led Zeppelin stood out.
 Their raw energy and bluesy riffs had not been heard to that point and have rarely been heard since.
-It would take almost fifty years (Great Van Fleet) for a band to create an original similar sound.
+It would take almost fifty years (Greta Van Fleet) for a band to create an original similar sound.

 Led Zeppelin would go on to influence bands and inspire generations on the way to music immortality.
 Groups such as AC/DC and other hard rock bands emerged shortly thereafter.